pjpearman/checkmate-lite/README.md

-# ⚠️ Warning: Another round of changes on the DISA STIG Library website impacted the ability to download new checklists.
-Working to identify and implement a solution.

 # CheckMate-Lite

 CheckMate-Lite is a lightweight toolkit for working with Security Technical Implementation Guide (STIG) content, focusing on the creation, management, and review of checklist bundles (CKLB files).
 It provides a simple menu driven terminal user interface for interacting with STIG checklists.